Forming and Exploring Habitable Worlds

 The approach of this event will incorporate some friendly breakfasts, an ice-breaker potentially taking the form of an inclusive curry night, no meeting-supported / free alcohol, and relaxed activities encompassing music and dancing with the main meal / banquet.

-To the greatest degree that is pragmatic, ways will be found to support those with children (e.g., sponsored child care funds / day care centre vouchers, a ‘play / tv room’ set-up for colouring in / board games or similar activities, and within / adjacent to any poster session).
-In addition, the organising team will seek to provide for scholars of current asylum seeking or refugee status, those with caring responsibilities or health challenges (including mental health), as well as those from lower-middle and low income countries (scroll down for list), and those receiving low incomes during 2022 / 2023.
+To the greatest degree that is pragmatic, ways will be found to support those with dependents (e.g., sponsored childcare or dependent care funds / day care centre vouchers, a ‘play / tv room’ set-up for colouring in / board games or similar activities, and within / adjacent to any poster session).
+In addition, the organising team will seek to provide for scholars of current asylum seeking or refugee status, those with caring responsibilities or health challenges (including mental health), as well as those from lower-middle and low income countries (scroll down for list), and people receiving low incomes during 2022 / 2023.

 Because rapid climate and ecological change is of present day concern, modest incentives will be offered to delegates who travel to the meeting via the proven use of public transport, other low-carbon transport, and / or who use a carbon offsetting compromise where alternative transport may be challenging to access.